 Our business is greatly affected by the level of spending on capital equipment by semiconductor manufacturers.
-Capital expenditures by semiconductor manufacturers tend to be cyclical in nature and depend on numerous factors, many of which are beyond our control.
-Such factors include, inter alia, general economic conditions throughout the world and the demand and perceived demand for semiconductors.
 In addition, demand for our products and services is affected by the timing of new product announcements and releases by us and our competitors, market acceptance of our new or enhanced products and changes or advances in semiconductor design or manufacturing processes.

-In the recent five years (2011-2016), we were able to present positive Compound Annual Growth Rate (CAGR) of products revenues of approximately 7.4%, while Gartner Inc. estimates that the Wafer Fab Equipment ("WFE") segment have experienced a CAGR of approximately -1.2%.
-We believe that our improved performance is attributed mainly to our continued penetration into the standalone metrology segment, including revenues of ReVera.
+In the recent five years (2012-2017), we were able to present positive Compound Annual Growth Rate (CAGR) of products revenues of approximately 17.6%, while Cartner Inc. estimates that the Wafer Fab Equipment ("WFE") segment have experienced a CAGR of approximately 8.2%.
+We believe that our improved performance is attributed mainly to our continued penetration into the standalone metrology segment, including revenues of our XPS solution, and our leading position in Integrated Metrology.
 Industry forecasts indicate increase in WFE spending in the next year, and we believe we are well positioned to continue to grow as we continue our focus on high growth segments within the industry.

-We derive our revenues principally from sales of our metrology systems and services relating to our systems.
-In 2016, product sales accounted for approximately 75% of our total revenues, and services accounted for approximately 25%.
-Presently, we have no significant long-term debt, and during 2016 our overall cash reserves decreased by approximately \$6 million mainly due to the \$12.9 million non-recurring payment related to the royalty buyout payment with the OCS.
-As of the end of 2016, we had overall cash reserves of \$91.7 million and working capital of \$128.9 million.
+In 2017, product sales accounted for approximately 79% of our total revenues, and services accounted for approximately 21%.

+Presently, we have no significant long-term debt, and during 2017 our overall cash reserves increase by approximately \$58 million.
+As of the end of 2017, we had overall cash reserves of \$150 million and working capital of \$180 million.